Qqqq-shao/DGASN/README.md

 # Code

-"ACDNE_model.py" is the implementation of the ACDNE model.
+"model.py" is the implementation of the DGASN model.

-"ACDNE_test_Blog.py" is an example case of the cross-network node classification task from Blog1 to Blog2 networks.

-"ACDNE_test_citation.py" is an example case of the cross-network node classification task from citationv1 to dblpv7 networks.
+"DGASN_main.py" is an example case of the cross-network node classification task from citationv1 to acmv9 networks.

 # Plese cite our paper as: